The key is deciding what kind of experience you want to create, and meshing your expectations with your family's.

 7. If you go on vacation, be sure it recharges and reconnects your family.

 Some of us look forward to the kids’ school vacations as a chance to leave town in search of winter sports.
-That's harder this year, with Covid, but maybe you have a plan for a vacation that will keep your family safe.
 A vacation together can give you plenty of chances for family connection, especially if you forgo screens in favor of family board games.
 What you want to avoid, of course, is racing around before you leave, getting stressed out by a busy trip, and returning home in need of a vacation.
 Kids tend to get cranky and stressed with travel and schedule changes, so plan to do less, rather than more.

 8. Cultivate enough-ness by nurturing yourself.

 We approach the holidays each year with the secret hope that our life will be transformed.
 Somehow, our home will become picture perfect, professionally decorated and worthy of a magazine spread.
 Our homemade gifts will be the envy of the neighborhood.
-Our children, perfect angels, will certainly never bicker with each other or seem ungrateful.
+Our children, perfect angels, will be baking for the soup kitchen, starring in the holiday pageant, and certainly never bicker with each other or seem ungrateful.
 We, of course, will look and feel fabulous, basking in the warm glow of the season.

 It helps to make these fantasies conscious, so we can let go of them without guilt.
 I find I have to remind myself repeatedly throughout the holiday season that my happy mood and time with my kids are much more important than my vision of all I could “give” them – even the educational, values-laden experiences.